Syracuse Madrid Center

 Syracuse Madrid currently offers two housing options:

 - Spring semester students are responsible for their housing & meals during the mid-semester break (10 days) and will need to cover the costs out of pocket.
-Easter break is from Friday, March 22 after breakfast to Monday, April 1 before dinner.
+This break is from Monday, April 11 after breakfast to Monday, April 21 before dinner.

-Residence Hall Options: A limited number of double rooms are available in two residence halls throughout the city.
+Residence Hall Options: A limited number of double rooms are available in four residence halls throughout the city.
 Syracuse Madrid students will be roomed together.
-The residence halls will provide you with bed and bath linens and will change and launder them.
+The residence halls will provide you with bed and bath linens and launder them.
 The frequency of this service depends on the residence hall chosen.
-A coin laundry is available on site for you to wash your clothes.
+On-site laundry, scheduled and paid for through an app, is available for you to wash your clothes.
 Residence hall students should budget five euros per week for one load of laundry.

 - Residencia El Faro: The El Faro residence hall is located in Madrid’s central Moncloa neighborhood.
-At El Faro breakfast, lunch, and dinner are offered in the dining room from Sunday evening to Friday mid-day, and student rooms have kitchenettes to keep snacks.
+At El Faro, breakfast, lunch, and dinner are offered in the dining hall from Sunday evening to Friday midday, and student rooms have kitchenettes to keep snacks.

-Placements are based on student preferences (by completing the Madrid housing questionnaire) and our staff’s extensive experience.
+Placements are based on student preferences (by completing the Madrid Housing Questionnaire) and availability.

 Note: You are not permitted to host overnight guests during your semester abroad.
 Visiting friends and family should make hotel reservations.
 You may not stay in your housing assignment before or after the program dates.